anhtranproj/vlib/README.md

 ## VLIB

-VLIB is an open-sourced Verilog library developed by Anh Tran (Andrew).
+VLIB is an open-sourced Verilog library containing common components which can be used to build more complex RTL blocks.

-The library contains common Verilog components which can be used in different RTL blocks.
+Author(s): Anh Tran (Andrew)
 GitHub repository: https://github.com/anhtranproj/vlib

 Many components in this VLIB libaray are built on-top of SDLib library developed by Guy Hutchison: